devRael1/LolyTools/README.md

 - [ ] Make default for `Pick and Ban` tool (for Blind mode)
 - [ ] Update `Pick and Ban` system (new menu for Pick & Ban) / (add delete option)
 - [ ] Patch error with background system to get advanced players stats (test async system)
-- [ ] Try to add a league langue changer (need to find a way to do it)

 ## `📝 License`